lovesora/react16-boilerplate/README.md

-# react16-boilerplate
+# React16-boilerplate
-upgrade to react16
+Upgrade to react16, the former boilerplate is [react-boilerplate](https://github.com/lovesora/react-boilerplate)